310mc/https-310mc.github.io-tl/source/_posts/feature_scout/misshapen_masterpiece.md

 {% bubble Kuro %}
 Nah, it’s for a different unit in Rhythm Link.

-I sometimes get requests from the agency, probably ‘cause the big-shots recognize my skills now.
+I sometimes get commissions from the agency, probably ‘cause the big-shots recognize my skills now.
 I accept a few of ‘em here and there, as long as it doesn’t make me neglect my idol activities.
 {% endbubble %}

 {% bubble Chiaki grin %}